Paul McGrath (politician)

-Paul McGrath (born 13 February 1948) is a former Irish Fine Gael politician.
+Paul McGrath (born 13 February 1948) is an Irish former Fine Gael politician.
 He was a Teachta Dála (TD) for Longford–Westmeath and Westmeath constituencies from 1989 to 2007.

 McGrath, a native of Ballymore, County Westmeath was educated at St Finian's College, Mullingar and at Leeds Trinity and All Saints College.
 Prior to entering national politics, he worked as a primary schoolteacher in County Westmeath.

-Paul McGrath was first elected to Dáil Éireann at the 1989 general election as a Fine Gael candidate in the Longford–Westmeath constituency, replacing the retiring Fine Gael TD, Patrick Cooney.
+McGrath was elected to Dáil Éireann at the 1989 general election as a Fine Gael candidate in the Longford–Westmeath constituency, replacing the retiring Fine Gael TD, Patrick Cooney.
 He retained his seat in all subsequent elections, which since the 1992 general election has been part of the Westmeath constituency.
 In 1991, he was elected as a member of Westmeath County Council and Mullingar Town Council, and was a member of both bodies until his retirement from local politics in 2002.

 In Dáil Éireann, he served as Fine Gael spokesperson on Public Works from 1993 to 1994 and as front bench spokesperson on Education in 1994, while Fine Gael were in opposition.
 During Fine Gael's period in government between 1995 and 1997, he was not appointed as a senior or junior minister, but was chairperson of the Joint Oireachtas Committee on the Family between 1995 and 1997.

 In 1993 McGrath spoke against the decriminalisation of homosexuality.
 In the debate he remarked that "if this Bill is passed, I am concerned about the possible effect on Irish society.
 Will we now see exhibitions in public by homosexuals holding hands, kissing, cuddling, etc?
 Is homosexual behaviour to be put on a par with heterosexual behaviour?".